Are you looking for alternative living solutions?

 You can -they’re called earth berms!

-An earth berm is an underground home that has one front facing area that the world is able to see.
+An earth berm is an underground cheap housing option that has one front facing area that the world is able to see.
 They’re also known as earth shelters.

-If you think about it, a tree house is a great alternative to apartment living.
+If you think about it, a tree house is a great cheap alternative housing idea.

 And when I say tree house, I mean a fully fledged home with all the comforts of a regular house in a tree -not the kind you see children playing in.